brownae/react101/README.md

     //I should go through and rewatch this whole testing section.
 I understand after we do it but feel kinda blank when I have to think about doing it myself.

+Lecture 128 Section Intro: Deploying Your Apps
+    High level overview of what we will be doing.
+Nothing specific.